BEYOND BANK AUSTRALIA LIMITED

 The Board of BBA is skills based and is committed to maintaining a mix of directors that collectively bring the required experience and skills to enable the Board to operate efficiently and effectively.
 The Australian Prudential Regulation Authority (APRA) has advised its regulated entities of the importance of corporate governance and the need to ensure that directors possess sufficient skills and experience to ensure they will properly perform their duties.

-Members considering being nominated need to be mindful that as part of the Nomination Committee’s assessment process the focus will be on candidates that, at a minimum, possess a high level of demonstrated skills in particular in the areas of banking, and financial services risk management as well as business strategy and planning, corporate governance, and technology skills.
+Members considering being nominated need to be mindful that Beyond Bank Australia is a significant financial services organisation, which operates in the mutual sector and its board strives to ensure a mix of highly skilled and experienced directors to ensure its governance is fit for purpose.
+As part of the Nomination Committee’s assessment process, the focus will be on candidates that, at a minimum, possess highly developed skills in two or more of the following areas: banking and financial services, risk management, financial reporting and analysis, business and people management, business strategy and planning, corporate governance, co-operatives and mutuals, and technology skills.

 BBA, being an authorised deposit-taking institution (ADI), is subject to APRA’s Prudential Standard CPS 520 Fit and Proper (F&P Standard).
 The F&P Standard sets out the minimum requirements that ADIs must apply in determining the fitness and propriety of individuals who hold positions of responsibility with the ADI which includes directors.
 For the purposes of determining whether a person is fit and proper to hold a responsible person position, the criteria include whether the person possesses the competence, character, diligence, honesty, integrity and judgement to perform properly the duties of a director.